 - Oral health is directly tied to your general health.
 Because infections and inflammation in the nerves and tissues in the mouth can spread to other parts of the body, heart disease and diabetes have direct correlations to oral health.

 - Chipped and missing teeth can also affect your ability to get proper nutrition, which is key to overall health.

-- Both teeth and gum problems can have adverse effects on your body’s ability to fight infection, can cause lethargy, and other side effects.
+- Tooth, gum, and tongue problems can have adverse effects on your body’s ability to fight infection, can cause lethargy, and other side effects.
 If ever you notice increased sensitivity, cracks or chips, inflamed, red or bleeding gums, please consult your dentist.

 How Can You Take Better Care of Your Teeth?

 Brushing, flossing and regular checkups are all crucial to ensuring oral health.

 - Brushing is important because it removes food particles from the teeth’s surface.
 You should brush at least twice a day, preferably more than thirty minutes after meals, as food particles and the acid in many foods can wear down your teeth’s enamel.